What is a labyrinth?

 In 2008, a gift by the family of Robert W. Fuller enabled an indoor labyrinth to be installed in Bodwell Hall for use whenever the church is open.

 How to walk a Labyrinth

-There is no wrong way to walk a labyrinth, but many envision the walk as a threefold path:
+While there is no wrong way to walk a labyrinth, many envision the walk as a threefold path:

 Many people also enjoy “finger labyrinths” that you trace with your finger instead of your feet.
 Even online labyrinths are available: Google “online” or “virtual” “labyrinths.”